bgigurtsis/blog/index.md

 categories: welcome
 ---

-Hi, I'm Billy.
 This website is here to showcase not only myself but the various computing/IT projects I embark on.

 Please feel free to browse the [blog](https://www.bgigurtsis.com/blog/), learn more about me on my [about](https://www.bgigurtsis.com/about/) page, take a look at my [CV](https://www.bgigurtsis.com/CV/) or shoot me a [message](https://www.bgigurtsis.com/contact/).